ArthurChiao/arthurchiao.github.io/_posts/2021-12-19-trip-first-step-towards-cloud-native-security.md

 5. **<mark>Performance considerations</mark>**

-    Performance should be one of the topic considerations for any tech solution.
+    Performance should be one of the top considerations for any tech solution.
     In terms of a security solution, we should care about at least:

     * Forwarding performance: will the solution cause severe performance decrease?